Join The Choir

 Campfire Bears

 *Author’s Note: Greetings to all of my ADKO family & friends.
-Since I have am no longer sharing my stories via The Adirondack Almanack, Facebook, Instagram or Twitter, I am trying to come up with new ways to stay engaged with my readers.
-As part of that effort, I thought some folks might enjoy sharing the journey of my latest project as I create it.
+I am trying to come up with new ways to stay engaged with my readers.
+As part of that effort, I thought some folks might enjoy sharing the journey of one of my latest projects as I created it.

 “Campfire Bears” is the 4th in a series of children’s book I have written and illustrated.
 While I very much enjoy undertaking these projects, one thing I can tell you without hesitation, drawing illustrations is far harder than writing!